andydelworth/andydelworth.github.io/_posts/2025-04-10-training-saes.md

 be similar to the algorithms humans compute (e.g., [pattern matching](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html)).
 Sometimes, the algorithms they compute may differ from the algorithms humans compute (e.g., [arithmetic](https://arxiv.org/pdf/2502.00873))

+Note that for personal development, I plan to avoid the use of most libraries other than torch.
+In the future, I plan to work with [SAE Lens](https://github.com/jbloomAus/SAELens) to make experimentation easier.

 ## Approach

 The work to find interpretable features can be separated into the following chunks.